n-IA-hane/esp32-intercom/README.md

 4. **Task Stack Size**: Audio buffers need stack space - 8KB minimum for the audio task.

-## 🐛 Troubleshooting
+## Troubleshooting

 ### No Audio from Speaker
 - Check that streaming is enabled (`switch.intercom_streaming`)
-- Verify go2rtc is running and configured correctly
+- Verify go2rtc is running: visit `http://YOUR_IP:1984`
 - Check the `-re` flag is present in the backchannel ffmpeg command
+- Ensure the ESP32 IP in go2rtc.yaml is correct

+### No Audio from Microphone
+- Check that the browser has microphone permission
+- Verify WebRTC connection in browser developer tools
+- Check go2rtc logs for ffmpeg errors

 ### Choppy/Glitchy Audio
 - The jitter buffer should handle this automatically
 - Check WiFi signal strength
 - Ensure ESP32 is not too far from the router

+### WebRTC Card Shows "Waiting for stream"
+- Verify go2rtc is running
+- Check WebRTC integration configuration
+- Ensure the stream name matches ("intercom")

 ### Device Keeps Rebooting
 - Check for stack overflow in logs